 Using a rapid-charger, both the batteries will charge from 10 per cent 80 per cent in around 25 minutes via a charge port on the rear wing.
 You can tow with them too – with limits of between 1,000 and 1,200kg.

 All Explorers have a heat pump, which extracts warmth from the surrounding air to warm the interior.
 It’s a bit like putting the air con in reverse and is far more efficient than using heating elements powered from the battery.

 Ford Explorer launch date and price

-If you like the look of the Explorer, you’re going to have to wait until the autumn before there’s one covered in balloons and bunting in your local Ford dealer.
+If you like the look of the Explorer, you’re going to have to wait until the late spring of 2024 before there’s one covered in balloons and bunting in your local Ford dealer - that's after a delay of six months to sort out a battery issue.
 We’ve also heard that the car may be sold exclusively online, although the dealer will hand over the cars.

 We don’t know a price yet either, but I’d guess it’s going to be somewhere between the Volkswagen IDs, starting at about £35,000 - £40,000.
 That will leave some space in the range for the smaller electric Puma which we’ll see in 2024.

 We don’t get a go behind the wheel for a few weeks yet either, but we would guess Ford has looked to put its own stamp on those borrowed mechanical bits to make sure it drives in the way owners would expect.